Thursday 18 July 2019

 The next step is as before switched on for one or two seconds then switch off.
 Take care to switch off quickly so that the dynamo winding does not heat up.
 Do not disconnect the dynamo whilst the power is switched on because a high voltage, called back-EMF, will be generated that will put the winding under stress unnecessarily.
 See diagram below;

 What happens; The armature (generator winding) of the dynamo (generator) will move and the magnet poles (field) and armature segments will align or re-align as the current and the magnetism increases.
+This demonstration probably will not re-magnetise the Dynohub but will show how the Dynohub could be re-magnetised with a different circuit from a much higher voltage.

-Video - Car battery charger used to re-magnetise the dynohub.
+Video - Car battery charger used to re-magnetise the Dynohub.

 Ensure that the dynamo can move freely so that the poles can align.
 A moving needle multimeter or a filament bulb (2.2V 470mA pictured) does a good job of measuring the function of the dynamos.
 Look at the colour of the light to gauge current.
 The old capacitors are similarly rated 30V to 63V 2,000uF to 5,600uF and the larger one is older.